MdAbedin/slack-emoji-enlarger/README.md

 Optional arguments:
 - `-h` or `--help`: show help message and exit
 - `-d` or `--dry_run`: enlarge and create tiles but don't upload
-- `-gc GIF_COMPRESSION` or `--gif_compression GIF_COMPRESSION`: amount of lossy gif compression to apply before uploading. default is 20 and higher means more compression
+- `-gc GIF_COMPRESSION` or `--gif_compression GIF_COMPRESSION`: amount of lossy gif compression to apply before uploading. default is 30 which is very light compression.
+200 is heavy compression

 ## Usage Examples